Event Descriptions / Divisions:

 Golf Carts or Caddies

-The use of powered Golf carts or caddies are prohibited by all players and Spectators.
+The use of powered golf carts or caddies are prohibited by all players.
 There are no exceptions to this rule.
 Pull/Push carts may be used but are the sole responsibility of the competitor.

 Parent & Spectator Guidelines